Your web browser is outdated and may be insecure

 Be compliant

-• Keep patients’ and relatives’ identities anonymous - for example, use ‘Patient X’ throughout the statement.
+• Keep patients’ and relatives’ identities anonymous - for example, use "Patient X" or "Resident X" throughout the statement.

-• Follow any professional codes NMC Code of Conduct, particularly the section titled ‘Promote professionalism and trust’.
+• Follow any professional codes such as the NMC Code, particularly the section titled "Promote professionalism and trust".
 Also ensure you’re following your employer’s local policies and confidentiality guidelines.

 • Remember that you could be challenged on the content of your account, and your statement could be used in criminal proceedings or disclosed to all parties in a disciplinary or grievance hearing.